 ‘port’ (to carry)

-the definition transportation can then be explained as the act or process of carrying things across.
+the definition of transportation can then be explained as the act or process of carrying things across.

 Having taught the word definition in this manner students begin to see links across subject areas, e.g. transatlantic, transformer, transient, translucent etc. It effectively teaches students how to develop their own vocabulary banks by developing word families and connections.
 This is the only effective way to teach and develop vocabulary skills to students.